November 26, 2019 – Hospitality NL is pleased to announce the 2019 recipients of the Silver Anniversary Scholarship are Jillian Wight and Ben Burton.

 Backgrounds of recipients:

 Jillian’s focus of studies for her 5-year Bachelor of Commerce program at Memorial University Grenfell Campus include Business, Economics, Math, Tourism and English.
-By exploring this field of study, Jillian hopes identify and pursue her passions as a business leader.
+By exploring this field of study, Jillian hopes to identify and pursue her passions as a business leader.

 Ben, in the opinion of Hospitality Newfoundland and Labrador understands what it means to be successful.
 Ben embodies success as he constantly strives to become a better person each day.
-Dedicating his time to volunteering and involving himself with his community, Ben leads by example for younger and even older generations.
+Dedicating his time to volunteering and becoming involved with his community, Ben leads by example for younger and even older generations.
 Ben has worked hard to maintain his honours status at J.M.
 Old’s Collegiate in beautiful Twillingate and when Ben isn’t committing his time to others he loves to read, draw, and spend time with his dog.

 Ben, who is just as passionate about his education as he is about making a difference in society dreams of becoming an engineer one day.
 He envisions a more convenient and safe world in which you and I could live in – a wonderful concept that we would be privileged to see Ben put into action one day.